-C. Village Center Boundaries
+Village Center Boundary

-Like the VCCPs of the other Columbia villages, the map now goes beyond the retail center and the barns to show adjacent properties.
-It now includes Columbia Association property, the Interfaith Center, two schools, Shadow Oak condominiums, and apartment buildings.
+Like the other Columbia villages, the Oakland Mills Village Center boundary now goes beyond the retail center and the barns to show adjacent properties-a total of 196 acres.
+It includes Columbia Association property, the Interfaith Center, two schools, Shadow Oaks condominiums, and apartment buildings.